 - internal hemorrhaging

 - neuropathy, or numbness and pain usually in the lower limbs and hands

 - organ failure

 Infants with scurvy will be irritable, anxious, and difficult to soothe.
 They may also appear to be paralyzed, lying with their arms and legs extended halfway out.
 Infants with scurvy may also develop weak, brittle, bones prone to fractures and hemorrhaging, or bleeding.

 Your body can’t make vitamin C. That means you have to consume all of the vitamin C your body needs through food or drinks, or by taking a supplement.

 Most people with scurvy lack access to fresh fruits and vegetables, or don’t have a healthy diet.
 Scurvy impacts many people in the developing world.
-Recent public health surveys have shown that scurvy may be far more prevalent in developed nations than once thought, especially in at-risk segments of the population.
-Medical conditions and lifestyle habits also increase the risk of the condition.

 Risk factors for malnutrition and scurvy include: